Yuhala/plinius/README.md

 - The encrypted data will be read once into PM and training will begin.
 You can see the loss/average loss decreasing as training proceeds.
 - To test the fault tolerance capabilities, interrupt the program with a `ctrl+c` and restart it again.
 Upon restart, training data is already in PM and training resumes from the iteration it left off.
 - After training, the program will invoke `test_mnist` to test the accuracy of the trained model.
-- The above model config yields 98.5% accuracy on the 10k test set for 1 training epoch(500 iterations).
+- The model obtained with the `mnist.cfg` config yields 98.5% accuracy on the 10k test set for 1 training epoch(500 iterations).
 We can achieve higher accuracy by modifying the network structure and learning hyperparameters.

 - Have fun !!!